-Configuring Swap in Linux for Redis Enterprise Pack
+Configuring Swap in Linux for Redis Enterprise Software (RS)

 Swap space is used by the Linux OS to help manage memory (pages) by copying pages from RAM to disk and the OS is configured by default to be fairly aggressive.
-For Redis Enterprise Pack (RP) with the way it utilizes and manages memory, it is best to eliminate the likelihood of the OS swapping.
-If you would like to understand why, please read more on how RP manages memory for best functionality and performance in the section below.
+For Redis Enterprise Software (RS) with the way it utilizes and manages memory, it is best to eliminate the likelihood of the OS swapping.
+If you would like to understand why, please read more on how RS manages memory for best functionality and performance in the section below.
 The formal recommendation is to disable Linux swap completely in the OS.

 To disable the swap in the OS of an existing server/VM/instance, you must have sudo access or be root to run the following command:

 $ sudo swapoff -a $ sudo sed -i.bak '/ swap / s/^(.*)$/#1/g' /etc/fstab

 The first command turns swap off immediately and the second command comments out the swap partition(s) configured in the OS so swap being off will survive a reboot.